phpconcept/aruba-ws-server/README.md

 - Ignore duplicate BLE advertissement when using multiple access point (AP).
 BLE advertissement can be received by multiple AP, in order to ignore duplicates, AWSS updates the "nearest AP" for the device (if needed) and only take into account the advertissement coming from the nearest AP.
 - Improve interface with Jeedom plugin.
+- Force use of guzzlehttp/psr7 version 1.8.3 (lower than 2.0) in composer.json.
+Because 2.0 remove some static fucntions used for AWSS. (see : https://github.com/guzzle/psr7#upgrading-from-function-api)

 Release v1.1 :
 - Add support for modified Xiaomi Sensor firmware (https://github.com/atc1441/ATC_MiThermometer), which allow for temperature, humidity and battery to be in the BLE advertissement.